pinecone-io/contextual-webinar-rag/README.md

 - the lifecycle_configuration.sh script, which will install packages on notebooks startup
 - 16gb volume size, in case you add a lot of videos

-**It's extremely important to use the lifecycle config script, otherwise you may run into compatibility issues**
+**It's extremely important to use the lifecycle config script, otherwise you may run into compatibility issues.**

 When selecting the kernel, use the conda_python3 environment.